openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

 All nodes are used as ScaleIO SDS and, therefore, contribute to the default storage pool.

+The ScaleIO cluster will use the storage network for all volume and cluster maintenance operations.

 .. _scaleiogui:

 Install ScaleIO GUI